 Now, in the theme of non-hiking posts this is a strange one.
 Did you think with the title I’d be giving you cleaning tips around the house?
 Well not exactly, other than you shouldn’t put water in an iron, as it wrecks them.
-What works for me is spray starch and cranking up the heat, with the result I’ve been using the same iron since 1983.
-That water is a killer on electrical items.
-Oh yeah, 1983 is also a fairly notable year as that was the last time I wore pyjamas.
+What works for me is spray starch and then cranking up the heat.
+This explains why I’ve been using the same iron since 1983.
+Water is a killer on electrical items.
+Oh yeah, 1983 is also a fairly notable year, as it was the last time I wore pyjamas.

-Anyway, this is a rapid fire post which gives you a little insight into the fiasco world as it’s not all oranges and coconuts here.
-The last entry detailed the infernal furnace of walking in Werribee Gorge, but there’s something way more disturbing happening than strolling on the surface of the sun.
+Anyway, this is a rapid fire post which gives you a little insight into the fiasco world, as it’s not all oranges and coconuts here.
+The last entry detailed the infernal furnace of walking in Werribee Gorge, but there’s something else happening, which is way more disturbing than strolling on the surface of the sun.